Click on the images to help you identify a black walnut.

 Wood uses

-The rich chocolate-brown heartwood is of superior quality and value.
-Wood is heavy, hard, strong, durable, and comparatively free from warping and checking.
+Heartwood is rich chocolate brown and of superior quality and value.
+The wood is heavy, hard, strong, durable, and comparatively free from warping and checking.
 It takes a high polish and is highly prized for furniture, gun stocks, and airplane propellers.
 The finest veneers are made from its burls and roots.
-Small trees contain mainly of light-colored sapwood that is not durable.
+Small trees contain mainly light-colored sapwood, which is not durable.
 Roots produce a natural herbicide that is toxic to many plants.